Alternative names: Harbour east

 Cathedral Rock is to the south-east, so named by divers because of the arched tunnel through it (actually there are two tunnels, a much smaller one lies above the main arch).
 A group of semi-tame wrasse live around Cathedral, and they're unafraid of divers, taking food from an outstretched hand.
 Often a current flows through the arch on the flood tide, but it isn't serious, in fact, it helps to keep the vis' reasonable after the previous visitors have stirred it up.
 On all the sites here, you'll see dead men's fingers and anemone's adorning the quite impressive walls.
 Even if the vis is poor, there are so many smaller forms of life on the rocks, in crevices and on the weeds that you'll not be disappointed, nudibranchs, in particular, are numerous and very colourful.
 Another interesting area is around the rocks lining the harbour entrance.
 Few people venture here as the harbour master gets annoyed if anyone dives in the fairway so be sure not to surface in this area.

 Seagull rock has a different entry/exit point at the north car park.
 You climb over the wall and walk over the rocks towards seagull rock.
 After entering the water it's easy to fin around the rock and back to the shore.
 Take your time and look in all the cracks and gully's as you will have plenty of time.

 Site Hazards: Current, surf, Surge, Slippery entry, Council parking charges if you don’t display a ticket

-Mobile Network service: Need to walk to top of Hill for good service, only 1 or 2 bars in Harbour area
+Mobile Network service: Need to walk to the top of the Hill for good service, only 1 or 2 bars in the Harbour area